About Us

 Bios

 He began studying Buddhism in about 1989, but most of that practice was solitary until 2005 when the Mindfulness & Meditation group started in Ames.
 He completed a three-year secular Buddhist studies certificate, and a meditation teacher training with the multi-lineage Interdependence Project.
 He studied personally with Ethan Nichtern (Shambhala lineage; founder of the IDP) before finding his root teacher, Most Ven.
 Wonji Dharma.
 He completed seminary at Buddha Dharma University, and was granted Inga (full teaching authority) in 2021.
 He sometimes teaches at Pure Land Temple of Iowa and at the Interdependence Project.
-He currently studies with Most.
+He received the transmission name Myeong'il (Bright Sun) in 2024 from his current teacher, Most.
 Ven.
 Myohye Do'an.

 He is the author of several published books and audiobooks, including:

 I began practicing with the Ames Mahasangha around 2006.
 Over time my interest in Buddhism grew and developed with guidance from Ven.
 Cheolsoeng and the support and encouragement of our meditation group.
 Taking the first Five Precepts was a big step for me in affirming the importance of this path in my life and my commitment to deepen my studies and practice in order to serve others.
-I became a Dharma Holder within the Ames Mahasangha and took full monastic bhikṣuṇī vows in 2023.
+I have taken full monastic bhikṣuṇī vows, and received Inga in 2024.

 I work in the printing industry and live in central Iowa with my husband.
 We enjoy camping, biking and traveling, and I love to cook, garden, and go exploring around Iowa with my friends.